Long Termers: Toyota C-HR Hybrid Excel

 That’s struck a chord with consumers; around 70% of sales so far are hybrids, though with a 135g/km petrol engine as the only alternative, that’s perhaps not surprising.
 Electrification might hike up the on-the-road costs, but at 87g/km it’s a no-brainer for fleets in this case.

-I’ve got six months to find out whether those good first impressions last; whether the hybrid system stacks up on long drives, how well that athletic styling stands up as an alternative to a hatchback, and whether it can live up to its £28,000 price tag in range-topping Dynamic spec.
+I’ve got six months to find out whether those good first impressions last; whether the hybrid system stacks up on long drives, how well that athletic styling stands up as an alternative to a hatchback, and whether it can live up to its near £29,000 price tag in Excel spec, complete with £1,595 premium pack.

 For more of the latest news, click here.